Polygamists may not face jail time under new Utah bill

 Unlike other states, Utah outlaws living with a second “spiritual spouse” even if the man is legally married to just one woman.

-But Henderson argues that law, and the legacy of raids in the 1950s, has created a culture of fear that empowers notorious abusers like the polygamous leader Warren Jeffs.
-He is now serving a life prison sentence in Texas for sexually assaulting girls he considered plural wives.
+Henderson argues that law, and the legacy of raids as recently as the 1950s, has created a culture of fear that empowers notorious abusers like the polygamous leader Warren Jeffs.
+His followers wear distinctive, historic-looking dresses, and he is now serving a life prison sentence in Texas for sexually assaulting girls he considered plural wives.

 On the other end of the spectrum are modern, consenting adult polygamists like Kody Brown of TV’s “Sister Wives.”
 The show chronicling the lives of Brown and his four wives premiered on TLC in 2010.